srobo/team-emails/SR2021/2020-11-13-sr2021-kickstart-details.md

 The simulator will be based in [webots](https://cyberbotics.com/#download).
 The download is large, and we recommend downloading it before the event to ensure you can get started immediately.
 Information on downloading our simulation will be made available on [the docs](https://studentrobotics.org/docs/competition-simulator/) during the event.

+During the event, we recommend setting up a call for you and your team to communicate and collaborate, both to share ideas and discuss potential questions.

 Visit [our website](https://studentrobotics.org/events/sr2021/kickstart/) for more information, and a link to the livestream.

 ## Sign up